-Being successful at business development all starts with deciding on what clients you will target.
-Whether or not you choose to focus on a niche, if you want to be able to win your own clients your marketing needs to be ultra focused.
-And I mean ultra focused.
-Too often I see professionals deciding to target board swathes of the marketplace, e.g. ‘ultra high net wealth individuals’ or ‘SMEs’ or ‘mid-market’ companies.
-Ideally you will start targeting one type of client which you have narrowed down.
+And I mean ultra-focused.
+Too often I see professionals deciding to target board swathes of the marketplace, e.g. ‘ultra-high net wealth individuals’ or ‘SMEs’ or ‘mid-market’ companies.
+This is far too broad!
+Ideally, you will start targeting one type of client that you have narrowed down from a list of many.
 I’m sure many of my peers thought I was mad to focus on helping people make partner.
 I think, given the health of this side of my business, I’m having the last laugh.
-Indeed the more focused my marketing on not just people who want to make partner, but people who value coaching to help them make partner, the more effective my marketing efforts have become.
+Indeed the more focused my marketing to not just people who want to make partner, but people who value coaching to help them make partner, the more effective my marketing efforts have become.
 See how to choose what to specialise in

 - Be seen as strategically important to the firm, otherwise you really are choosing to make life hard for yourself.
 This is part of the ‘fit’ test I talk about when I am talking about choosing your niche.